jayDayZee/at/README.md

 * Currently Work 3 is the most time consuming and error prone part of building software
 * Work 3 requires 90+% of the resources and contributes 95% of the bugs of all software development.

-## Documentation
-Documentation **must** provide a natural language expression of a formal language that enables the learner to build a Work 2 mental model of the desired toolkit.
-This is a tipping of that hat towards formal languages.

 # @
 * @ is a base of code formed around a single 70 line function called "traverse" that makes Decidable Space directly accessible to the programmer.
 * @ can easily be implemented in any "programming language
 * @ is able to upgrade any existing "source code" base into @

+## Documentation
+Documentation **must** provide a natural language expression of a formal language that enables the learner to build a Work 2 mental model of the desired toolkit.
+This is a tipping of that hat towards paper.
+Both the **creation** of documentation and the **grokking** of documentation require effort.

 ## Interface
 * The most facile interface between the programmer and the machine is the edges of the sense / motor nerves of the brain, and the screen (speakers) / keyboard of the computer
 * the most valuable definition of "interface" between the programmer and the machine is the edges of Work 2.
-* It **must** be possible for the machine to hold all Work 2 output.
+* It **must** be possible for the machine to hold runtime objects that directly represent any output of Work 2.
-* Therefore it must be possible to write code by requesting whichever Work 2 output is currently needed in the modelling of the system.
+* Therefore it must be possible to write code by requesting whichever Work 2 Object is currently needed in the modelling of the system (for example by pressing a sequence of the 108 buttons on the keyboard, or clicking on some visual artifact with a pointer device, or looking at it with an eye tracker).
 * As we write software, we progress through an iterative process
 * This iterative process **must** begin at Work 1 and resolve at Work 3
-* Between Work 2 and Work 3, all decisions **must** be holdable in Decidable Space
+* Between Work 2 and Work 3, all decisions **must** be holdable in Decidable Space, and therefore **must** be holdable as runtime objects within the @ programming language.
 * Currently the tools that exist for programming are defined to make it easier to produce Work 3 targetted at the **One Single** Turing Complete machine implemented on the metal.
 * A **good** programming language should be defined to represent the output of Work 2 and the iterative decision making that is the active behaviour during design.
 * Good programmers can work in Work 2 space.
-* @ **must** be able to have a 1 2 1 correlation with this requirement.
+* @ **must** be able to have a **complete** 1 2 1 correlation with this requirement.

 ## community
 Git hub uses "source code" and "documentation" to manifest an informal communication channel to communicate formal systems.